$\mathcal{P}^3$: Toward Versatile Embodied Agents: Method

 \section{Method}

-In this section, we introduce the $\bm{\mathcal{P}}^3$ framework: versatile embodied agents for real-time omni-task \textbf perception, open-ended tool \textbf plug-in, and multi-task \textbf planning.
-The overall framework is illustrated in Figure~\ref{fig:framework}.
+In this section, we introduce the $\mathcal P^3$ framework for versatile embodied agents, covering real-time omni-task \textbf{perception}, open-ended tool \textbf{plug-in}, and multi-task \textbf{planning}.
+The overall framework is illustrated in Fig.~\ref{fig:framework}.

-To keep aware of scene changes in the scene caused by both the agent's own actions and external factors, we decouple the perception capability from each tool agents and integrate them into a centralized and unified Perception Module.
-The module leverages a state-of-the-art vision-language model with context engineering to proactively observe scene dynamics, detect events, propose active tasks, and update the scene graph.
-By eliminating the reliance on tool agents’ feedback, the system gains compatibility with a broader range of real-world devices and environments.
-Moreover, this design allows seamless integration of diverse tools, including those lacking native feedback capabilities.
+To remain aware of changes caused by both the agent's own actions and external factors, we decouple perception from individual tool agents and integrate it into a centralized Perception Module.
+The module leverages vision-language models to proactively observe scene dynamics, detect events, propose active tasks, and update the scene graph for a high-level spatial representation.
+By eliminating the reliance on tool agents’ feedback, the system gains compatibility with any real-world devices, especially those lacking feedback.

-Meanwhile, to effectively handle task ordering, we adopt an LLM for task planning.
-This planner collaboratively organizes active tasks proposed by the perception module, triggered by a timer from the task memory, and passive tasks from users' instructions.
-All of these tasks then go through a joint evaluation to determine their importance, and determine the tasks to execute immediately according to their priorities and dependencies.
-Selected tasks will be assigned to tool agents by a dispatcher for execution.
+Meanwhile, we adopt an LLM for task planning, as large-scale language pretraining empowers it to capture task importance, dependency patterns, and stronger logical reasoning.
+The planner collaboratively organizes active tasks proposed by the perception module, triggered by a timer from the task memory, and passive tasks from users' instructions.
+These tasks are jointly evaluated according to priority and dependency, allowing the planner to select which tasks should be executed immediately.
+Acting like an air-traffic controller, the planner arranges the selected tasks and hands them off to a dispatcher, assigning each job to the appropriate tool agent for execution.
 Finally, during execution, although tool agents no longer provide feedback to agents, their impact on the environment is captured by the perception module, which further aids the decision-making process of the next step.